Floaters and flashes

 If you notice these symptoms, you should contact your optometrist straight away.
 If you cannot do this, you should get urgent attention from an eye casualty department at the hospital.
 If there is no eye casualty department nearby, you can go to your usual hospital casualty department, but it is best to go to an eye casualty department if you can.
 An ophthalmologist (a specialist eye doctor) will need to use eye drops and a special light to look inside your eyes to check if your retina is damaged.

-Some people may see flashes of light in front of one of their eyes, like small sparkles, lightening or fireworks.
-These tend to be in the extreme corners of your vision, come and go, and don’t obscure any part of your vision.
-The flashes don’t last for a defined length of time, and you may notice them more if you go from a light to a dark environment.
-They may continue for several months.
+This is called posterior vitreous detachment (PVD).
+It is very common and more likely to happen as you get older.
+If you get a PVD you may see flashes of light in front of one of your eyes, like small sparkles, lightning or fireworks.
+These tend to be in the extreme corners of your vision and come and go but don’t obscure any part of your vision.
+The flashes don’t last for a set length of time, and you may notice them more if you go from a light to dark environment.
+They may continue on and off for weeks or months.
+These are different to the shimmering or zig-zag lines that may be part of a migraine.

 Sometimes flashes just indicate a tug on your retina and nothing more.
-However, constant flashes may be a sign of retinal detachment.
+However constant flashes may be a sign of a retinal detachment.